 Broomfield pupils are encouraged to perform on stage from an early age.
 We believe this helps to develop confidence, team building skills and lays the foundation for a life-long enjoyment of the Arts.

-The school produces seven musical theatre productions a year which involve all the children, and are directed by our drama specialist, Miss Bowers.
-Our Early Years and Key Stage 1 classes perform Christmas plays, our Years 3 and 4 stage Spring shows - Year 4 in French, and our Years 5 and 6 lead our major Summer production supported by Year 4.
-Previous Summer shows have included such favourites as Oliver, Joseph, The Wind in the Willows, Oklahoma, and occasionally a bit of Shakespeare such as A Midsummer Night's Dream.
+The school produces seven musical theatre productions a year which involve all the children and are directed by our drama specialist, Miss Bowers.
+Our Early Years and Key Stage 1 classes perform Christmas plays, our Years 3 and 4 stage shows at the end of the spring term and Years 5 and 6 lead our major summer production supported by Year 4.
+Previous summer shows have included such favourites as Oliver, Joseph, The Wind in the Willows, Oklahoma, and occasionally a bit of Shakespeare such as A Midsummer Night's Dream.

-In addition, all the children receive drama lessons throughout the year, which are generally linked to other areas of the curriculum such as literacy, humanities or PSHE.
+In addition, all the children receive drama lessons throughout the year, which are generally linked to other areas of the curriculum such as literacy, humanities or PSHEE.
 The lessons support their understanding of these areas of learning, in addition to developing their confidence, creativity and their ability to work considerately with each other.
-For Early Years and Key Stage 1, lessons in the Spring term are undertaken in small groups, to give the children lots of opportunity to express themselves and develop their individual voice.
-In the Summer term, these children also present workshops to their parents showing some of the activities and ideas they have been developing in their drama lessons.
+For Early Years and Key Stage 1 lessons in the spring term are undertaken in small groups, to give the children lots of opportunity to express themselves and develop their individual voice.
+In the summer term these children also present workshops to their parents showing some of the activities and ideas they have been developing in their drama lessons.

-In Key Stage 2, many children opt to take our additional Speech and Drama Lessons.
+In Key Stage 2 many children opt to take our additional Speech and Drama Lessons.
 These are also undertaken in small groups and introduce the children to public speaking, poetry learnt by heart and reading well aloud.
-These skills are assessed annually with examinations from the English Speaking Board.
+These skills are assessed annually with examinations from the English Speaking Board (ESB).
 Most of the children choose to do these exams and find the challenge very stimulating.
-Towards the top of the school, the children are also introduced to improvisation and story-making techniques and enjoy creating many short plays of their own during Speech and Drama sessions.
+Towards the top of the school the children are also introduced to improvisation and story-making techniques and enjoy creating many short plays of their own during Speech and Drama sessions.
 All of these activities contribute to building their confidence and imagination.